Kerbalism/Kerbalism/README.md

 ***Hundreds of Kerbals were killed in the making of this mod.***

+Kerbalism is a mod for Kerbal Space Program that alters the game to add life support, radiation, failures and an entirely new way of doing science.

 ## Current version : 3.0.2

 **Download** : **[Github releases]** - **[CKAN]**\